chaddling/bikeshareTO_data/README.md

 Exceptions (in `data_exceptions.py`):
 -------------------------------------------
-- Removal of data points: these include station name columns which contain the NaN as well as name instances ("Base Station", "Fringe Next Stage - 7219") which cannot be identified by a location.
+- Removal of data points: these include station name columns which contain NaN and name instances ("Base Station", "Fringe Next Stage - 7219") which cannot be identified by a location.
 - Names which are not found in [Station Information](https://tor.publicbikesystem.net/ube/gbfs/v1/en/station_information) are either mapped to their nearest station, handled as spelling exceptions, or renamed to match the correct entry in the JSON file.
 - <b> Huge error in the data (!!)</b> In the 2017 data, "Bay St / Bloor St W" has `id = 7029` but in the JSON file this is associated with "St. James Park (King St. E.)".
-This `id` is kept consistent (since St. James Park does not show up in any of the datasets) and its coordinates are put in by hand to ensure distances are calculated correctly - given the centrality of the Bay St / Bloor St intersection, this is quite important to not e overlooked.
+This `id` is kept consistent (since St. James Park does not show up in any of the datasets) and its coordinates are put in by hand to ensure distances are calculated correctly - given the centrality of the Bay St / Bloor St intersection, this is quite important to not be overlooked.